OULibraries/msys2-setup/01-msys2.md

 You almost certainly want the x86_64 installer.
 Following the instructions at the download site, and using the installer defaults should result in a generally worky MSYS2 intall.

-Make sure to run the command line steps for updating the package database and pacman.
+Make sure to run the command line steps for updating the MSYS2 package database and pacman!

 If you have any problems, refer to the [full installation instructions](https://sourceforge.net/p/msys2/wiki/MSYS2%20installation) or grab a team member.

-If you see an error like "msys2 shell command not found" when starting MSYS2, take a look at issue [#10](https://github.com/OULibraries/msys2-setup/issues/10) .
+If you see an error like "msys2 shell command not found" when starting MSYS2, take a look at issue [#10](https://github.com/OULibraries/msys2-setup/issues/10).
 If the MSYS2 launcher opens both the MSYS2 shell and the Windows cmd shell, take a look at issue [#9](https://github.com/OULibraries/msys2-setup/issues/10).

 ## Unify MSYS2 and Windows homes